amit-upadhyay-IT/redesigned/docs/_tutorials/Recursions/backtracking.md

 ```

 But the above code is a very bad solution to the problem.
 Here we are exploring every possible branch.
 The above solution is inefficient.
 In backtracking problems we might need to explore a big tree of possiblities but it's really important to limit the possible options (if possible) because if you don't constraint yourself a little bit then the code will take long execution time.

+If you make the decision tree or the recursion call stack tree, you will find many branches which are wasteful because they are not likely to lead to a successful outcome.

+You can try counting the number of times the above function `dice_sum_helper` is being executed.